Image ALT {ALT}

 Easy ways to add more fiber to your meals:

-• Fresh or frozen veggies like broccoli, cauliflower, carrots, and bell peppers
+• fresh or frozen veggies like broccoli, cauliflower, carrots, and bell peppers

-• Legumes like lentils, black beans, and chickpeas
+• legumes like lentils, black beans, and chickpeas

-• Berries like blackberries, raspberries, and blueberries
+• berries like blackberries, raspberries, and blueberries

-• Fruits with skin—like apples and pears
+• whole fruits with the skin intact, such as apples and pears

-• Women: about 21 grams per day
+• women: about 21 grams per day

-• Men: about 30 grams per day
+• men: about 30 grams per day

 Why Staying Hydrated Matters More After 60